 (b) send a copy of the notice to each creditor[, other than an opted-out creditor,] of whose claim and address he is aware.

-(6) At the end of the period of three months beginning with the date of registration of a notice in respect of a company under sub-paragraph (1) the company is deemed to be dissolved.
+(6) At the end of the period of three months beginning with the date of registration of a notice in respect of a further education body under sub-paragraph (1)(b) the further education body is deemed to be dissolved.

-(7) On an application in respect of a company by the administrator or another interested person the court may--
+(7) On an application in respect of a further education body by the education administrator or another interested person the court may--

 (a) extend the period specified in sub-paragraph (6),